 Capstone Scholarship & Discovery Course

-All components of the CSD course and scholarly project (SP) are graded credit/no credit.
+All components of the CSD course and its scholarly project are graded credit/no credit.
 As this is a graduation requirement students must remediate any non-credit grade prior to graduation.

 - Create a uniform opportunity for all students to follow an individual passion consistent with one of the six UMMS medical education competencies.